-Interest income was less than \$0.1 million for the year ended December 31, 2021, compared to \$0.4 million for the year ended December 31, 2020.
-This decrease of \$0.3 million, despite higher cash balances over almost the entire year, was due to the drop in interest rates in the United States and Europe.
-Interest income represents interest from cash and cash equivalents held in US dollars resulting from the proceeds from the issuance of common and preferred stock as well as payments received under our Collaboration Agreement with Gilead.
-During the year ended December 31, 2021 our cash, cash equivalents and restricted cash were mainly held in dollars at U.S. investment grade financial institutions or in money market funds.
-In addition, smaller amounts were held in euros at our Austrian subsidiary that produced no material interest income due to the low or zero interest rate policy in the European Monetary Union.
+Interest income was \$1.6 million for the year ended December 31, 2022, compared to less than \$0.1 million for the year ended December 31, 2021.
+The increase in interest income of \$1.6 million for the year ended December 31, 2022 was a result of the rising U.S. dollar and euro interest rates.
+Interest income represents interest from cash and cash equivalents held in U.S. dollars and euros resulting from the proceeds from the issuance of common and preferred stock as well as payments received under our Gilead and Roche collaborations.
+During the year ended December 31, 2022 our cash, cash equivalents and restricted cash were mainly held in dollars at U.S. investment grade financial institutions or in money market funds.
+In addition, smaller amounts were held in euros and dollars at our Austrian subsidiary.

-Interest expenses for loans from government agencies were \$0.9 million for the year ended December 31, 2021, compared to \$0.8 million for the year ended December 31, 2020.
+Interest expenses for loans from government agencies were \$0.7 million for the year ended December 31, 2022, compared to \$0.9 million for the year ended December 31, 2021.
 Interest expense was recorded at the market rate of interest, which exceeded the contractual interest.